Washington, D.C., Virginia & Maryland Multiple DUI Lawyers

 Penalties resulting from DUI offenses become harsher with each subsequent conviction.
 A DUI charge is a misdemeanor in Maryland.

-Keep in mind that if you want to avoid a suspension of your driver’s license or driving privileges, you must request a hearing with the Motor Vehicle Administration (MVA) within ten (10) days of the issue date of the officer’s certification and Order of Suspension.
-You technically have thirty (30) days to request a hearing, but in order to ensure your license is not suspended before the hearing, it is best to make the request within ten (10) days.
-Your driver’s license will be suspended on the 46th day after the Order of Suspension if you do not request a hearing within ten (10) days of the Order of Suspension or you do not elect to participate in the Ignition Interlock System program for one year instead of requesting a hearing.
+Keep in mind that if you want to avoid a suspension of your driver’s license or driving privileges, you must request a hearing with the Motor Vehicle Administration (MVA) within 10 days of the issue date of the officer’s certification and Order of Suspension.
+You technically have 30 days to request a hearing, but in order to ensure your license is not suspended before the hearing, it is best to make the request within 10 days.
+Your driver’s license will be suspended on the 46th day after the Order of Suspension if you do not request a hearing within 10 days of the Order of Suspension or you do not elect to participate in the Ignition Interlock System program for one year instead of requesting a hearing.

-Second time or subsequent offenders who are convicted of DUI in Maryland will be subject to a driver’s license suspension, monetary fines, jail time, and use of an IID.
-Specifically, the MVA will revoke your driver’s license for one year, require use of an IID for a three to twelve (3-12) month period, impose twelve (12) points on your license, and recommend an alcohol abuse program.
-In addition, a second DUI offense carries a maximum penalty of two (2) years in jail (with a mandatory minimum of five days) and/or a $2,000 fine.
+In addition, a second DUI offense carries a maximum penalty of 2 years in jail (with a mandatory minimum of five days) and/or a $2,000 fine.
 If your alcohol test result reveals an alcohol concentration of at least 0.08, but less than 0.15, the suspension of your driver’s license will be 90 days.
 If your test result is 0.15 or more, the suspension will be 180 days for a second or subsequent offense.
 If you refuse the test, the suspension will be one year for a second or subsequent offense.

-For third time offenders who are convicted of DUI in Maryland, the MVA will revoke your license for eighteen (18) months.
+For third-time offenders who are convicted of DUI, the MVA will revoke your license for 18 months.
 In addition, a third DUI offense carries a maximum penalty of three years in jail and/or a $3,000 fine.

-Note that in Maryland, the lookback period, or period of time that prior DUIs are relevant for sentencing, is ten (10) years.
-In other words, judges can take into account prior DUI convictions within ten (10) years when sentencing for a current DUI offense.
+Note that in Maryland, the lookback period, or period of time that prior DUIs are relevant for sentencing, is 10 years.
+In other words, judges can take into account prior DUI convictions within 10 years when sentencing for a current DUI offense.